dockerizedrupal/drupalcamp-baltics-2015/README.md

 heavily on database, like Views, Panels, Organic groups etc, it may run significantly slower.

-In that case you may want to fallback to using direct IP-addresses to communicate with other containers.

-Once these two major issues were resolved we started to deploy Docker based development environment to couple of developers machines that were willing to try it out and test.
+Once these two major issues were resolved we started deploying Docker solution to our developers machines that were willing to try it out and test.

 The feedback we had collected from them was very useful and after fixing some minor issues we already saw improvements from using Docker in our work